 Instead, any claim tends to have to focus upon the pain and suffering of the mother in giving birth to the stillborn child as well as any psychological injuries suffered by the parents, and any past or future loss of earnings if the mother could not return to work after the stillbirth on account of the grief she suffered, for example.

 Whilst the current law provides no minimum bereavement award to the parents of stillborn babies, provided the healthcare provider is found to have breached its duty and through an act or omission caused the child to be stillborn, it may still be possible to claim damages to go some way to compensating you for the pain and suffering you have endured and for other financial expenditure you may have incurred along the way.

-The solicitors at Trethowans understand that the grief you experience will likely have a profound effect on you now, and in the future.
-Our experienced clinical negligence solicitors can help to guide you through the legal process and helping you to receive compensation for the loss you have suffered.
+Our team understand that the grief you experience is likely to have a profound effect on you now, and in the future.
+Our experienced clinical negligence solicitors can help to guide you through the legal process and help you to receive compensation for the loss you have suffered.
 Whilst we recognise that no amount of money can take away the pain, a professionally investigated claim may help to bring you the closure you deserve.

 Our solicitors will aim to work out whether actionable mistakes were made and whether the decisions taken by medical staff were unreasonable by listening to your story and gathering the appropriate evidence.
 They will ensure open lines of communication along the way and adopt a realistic approach in pursuing such a stillbirth compensation claim.

 For a non-obligation consultation with one of our experienced clinical negligence solicitors, please contact a member of our team on 0800 2800 421 or via our online contact form.